esaudet/Awesome-CV/README.md

 CC BY-SA 4.0 (https://creativecommons.org/licenses/by-sa/4.0/)

 ## Credit

+All the credit should go to [posquit0](https://github.com/posquit0).
+I only added a bilingual fonctionnality with the original proposed template and restructured a bit the repo to my linking.

 [**LaTeX**](http://www.latex-project.org) is a fantastic typesetting program that a lot of people use these days, especially the math and computer science people in academia.